What to Wear for Running a Race: 5k, 10k, Half Marathon

 It's important to bear in mind that most runners heat up more when racing, plus you can also get hotter running in a group of people if it's a large field.
 Many runners will race in less clothing than they would train in, and choose their race day clothing based on the conditions for that day.

-Shop All Running T-Shirts
+Shop All Running Tops

 £50.00